RinatRezyapov/Vault-13/README.md

 Implemented:

-* -Hexagonal grid
+* Hexagonal grid
-* -Breadth-first search
+* Breadth-first search
-* -Getting path and moving
+* Getting path and moving
-* -Obstacles
+* Obstacles
-* -Field of view (has some bugs to fix)
+* Field of view (has some bugs to fix)
+* Scrollable with mouse pointer map (currently 2000x2000)

 Left mouse button - moving